Humanity vs. Email Spoofing: The Endless Battle - BIMI Edition

 Create the brand logo to be displayed in the email in SVG format.

-Obtain a VMC, a certificate that proves the legitimacy of the logo.
+Obtain a VMC, which is a certificate that proves the legitimacy of the logo.

-Add a TXT record for BIMI to your company's DNS and specify the logo location and VMC information.
+: Add a TXT record for BIMI to your company's DNS, specifying the logo location and VMC information.

 BIMI Summary

-As mentioned above, there are certain technical hurdles to implementing BIMI, such as setting up DMARC and preparing an SVG logo.
+As mentioned earlier, implementing BIMI involves certain technical hurdles, such as configuring DMARC and preparing SVG logos.

-However, overcoming these challenges is expected to improve both email security and brand value, especially for businesses.
+However, overcoming these challenges can be expected to improve both email security and brand value, especially for businesses.

 I hope more email clients will support this standard.